uncharged-misconduct

 |---|---|---|---|---|---|---|---|

 | 24-7490 | Clint Robert Schram v.
-United States | Eighth Circuit | 2025-06-24 | Denied | Response WaivedIFP | child-pornography criminal-evidence due-process minor-exploitation sentencing-standards uncharged-misconduct | Whether the government must prove images of child pornography depict actual minors and whether the introduction of uncharged pornographic images undul… |
+United States | Eighth Circuit | 2025-06-24 | Denied | Response WaivedIFP | child-pornography criminal-evidence due-process minor-exploitation sentencing-standards uncharged-misconduct | I. Given the increasing ease of creating of artificial images, is the government required to present evidence that the images it contends are of minor… |

 | 22-6513 | Jeremy Dale Bartram v.
-West Virginia | West Virginia | 2023-01-10 | Denied | Response WaivedIFP | criminal-procedure due-process evidence evidence-rule fair-trial presumption-of-innocence prosecutorial-discretion rule-404(b) uncharged-misconduct | Does the prosecution's use of 'uncharged misconduct' under Rule 404(b) strip a criminal defendant of the presumption of innocence? |
+West Virginia | West Virginia | 2023-01-10 | Denied | Response WaivedIFP | criminal-procedure due-process evidence evidence-rule fair-trial presumption-of-innocence prosecutorial-discretion rule-404(b) uncharged-misconduct | Does the prosecution's use of 'uncharged misconduct' under Rule 404(b) of the West Virginia Rules of Evidence strip a criminal defendant of the presum… |

 | 20-8081 | Melvin Roshard Alfred v.
-United States | Tenth Circuit | 2021-05-20 | Denied | Response WaivedIFP | criminal-procedure evidence evidence-admissibility federal-rules-of-evidence intrinsic-evidence misconduct-evidence rule-404(b) rule-404b social-media uncharged-misconduct | Whether uncharged misconduct evidence that does not directly prove the charged crime may be deemed 'intrinsic evidence' and admitted without the admis… |
+United States | Tenth Circuit | 2021-05-20 | Denied | Response WaivedIFP | criminal-procedure evidence evidence-admissibility federal-rules-of-evidence intrinsic-evidence misconduct-evidence rule-404(b) rule-404b social-media uncharged-misconduct | Whether uncharged misconduct evidence that does not directly prove the charged crime may be deemed "intrinsic evidence" and admitted without the admis… |

 | 19-1118 | Jeffrey Todd Palumbo v.
-Connecticut | Connecticut | 2020-03-12 | Denied | Response Waived | criminal-procedure criminal-testimony doyle-v-ohio due-process exculpatory-evidence first-time-account impeachment miranda-rights Miranda-warnings prosecutorial-misconduct self-incrimination trial-procedure uncharged-misconduct | Whether a prosecutor violates Doyle v.
-Ohio by eliciting the fact that an exculpatory story is being told for the 'first time' at trial |
+Connecticut | Connecticut | 2020-03-12 | Denied | Response Waived | criminal-procedure criminal-testimony doyle-v-ohio due-process exculpatory-evidence first-time-account impeachment miranda-rights Miranda-warnings prosecutorial-misconduct self-incrimination trial-procedure uncharged-misconduct | When a criminal defendant has been advised prior to trial of his rights under Miranda v.
+Arizona, 384 U.S. 346 (1966), and then testifies at trial to … |

 | 19-5404 | Steven Hoff v.
-California | California | 2019-07-30 | Denied | Response WaivedIFP | attempted-first-degree-murder due-process due-process-clause evidence-code general-intent intent jury-instructions mistake-or-accident premeditation uncharged-misconduct uncharged-offense | Whether the Due Process Clause is violated when a jury is instructed to consider evidence of an uncharged, general intent offense in determining guilt… |
+California | California | 2019-07-30 | Denied | Response WaivedIFP | attempted-first-degree-murder due-process due-process-clause evidence-code general-intent intent jury-instructions mistake-or-accident premeditation uncharged-misconduct uncharged-offense | I. Is the Due Process Clause violated when a jury is instructed that it can consider evidence regarding an uncharged, general intent offense in determ… |

 | 18-7146 | Jonathan Samuel Sage v.
-Washington | Washington | 2018-12-21 | Denied | IFP | confrontation confrontation-clause cross-examination double-jeopardy double-jeopardy-clause due-process evidence-restriction judicial-review jury-instructions multiple-convictions same-crime same-person-same-time separate-and-distinct-conduct uncharged-misconduct witness-credibility | Should this Court grant review where Washington State's published Court of Appeals decision affirmed these multiple convictions despite ambiguous and … |
+Washington | Washington | 2018-12-21 | Denied | IFP | confrontation confrontation-clause cross-examination double-jeopardy double-jeopardy-clause due-process evidence-restriction judicial-review jury-instructions multiple-convictions same-crime same-person-same-time separate-and-distinct-conduct uncharged-misconduct witness-credibility | 1.
+It is well established that when a person is charged with multiple counts of the same crime committed against the same person at the same time, the… |